chuck-kelly/SQL.PostalCodes/README.md

 ## States, Counties

 Write a Query that returns all the unique state names.
+SELECT distinct state FROM zipcodes;
 *(Add your query to the file exercise1.sql)*

 Write a Query that returns all the Counties by State on separate lines.
+SELECT state, county FROM zipcodes;
 *(Add your query to the file exercise1.sql)*

 Write a Query that returns all the Counties by state, as a concatenated string.
+SELECT state, GROUP_CONCAT(county SEPARATOR ', ') FROM zipcodes GROUP BY state;
 *(Add your query to the file exercise1.sql)*

 Write a Query that returns number of Counties by state.
+SELECT state, COUNT(county) FROM zipcodes GROUP BY state;
 *(Add your query to the file exercise1.sql)*

 Write a Query that returns all of the individual timezones.
+SELECT DISTINCT timezone FROM zipcodes;
 *(Add your query to the file exercise1.sql)*

 **Notice anything peculiar?**